 Another top tip for how to sleep when it’s hot at night: switch rooms.
 We know you love your comfy bed, but you may find that another room in your house is cooler at night, and therefore easier to sleep in during hot weather.

-How to sleep when it’s hot at night: Top tips
+Top 10 tips for how to sleep when it’s hot at night

-- Close your bedroom curtains when the sun is highest to prevent heat build-up
+1. Close your bedroom drapes when the sun is at its highest to prevent heat build-up

-- Sip ice water in the evening to lower your body temperature
+4. Sip ice water throughout the evening to lower your body temperature

-- Take a cool shower just before bed to feel fresher for sleep
+5. Take a cool shower with mint soap just before bed to feel fresher for sleep

-- Keep your upstairs windows and doors open to create a cross-breeze
+6. Keep your upstairs windows and bedroom doors open to create a cross-breeze

-- Ditch the comforter in favor of a light bed sheet
+7. Ditch your comforter in favor of a light, breathable bed sheet

-- Sleep in a different room - downstairs might be cooler
+8. Consider sleeping in a different room - downstairs might be cooler for you

-How to cool your bedroom to help you sleep in the heat
+How to cool your bedroom during a heatwave

-When it comes to how to sleep when it's hot at night, our biggest tip is to close your bedroom blinds and drapes earlier in the day, before the sun is at its strongest.
-This prevents heat from building up in your bedroom and turning into a giant oven.
+When figuring out how to sleep when it's hot at night, our biggest tip is to close your bedroom blinds and drapes earlier in the day, before the sun is at its strongest.
+This stops heat from building up in your bedroom and turning it into a giant oven.

-Once the sun has disappeared and the temperature is dropping again, open your blinds, drapes and windows to get fresh air flowing in.
+Once the sun has disappeared and the temperature is dropping again, open your blinds, drapes and windows to get fresh, cooler air flowing in.

 Choose lightweight bedding